 We have two classes of common stock: Class A common stock and convertible Class B common stock ("Class B common stock").
 The rights of the holders of Class A common stock and Class B common stock are identical, except with respect to voting rights.
 Each share of Class A common stock is entitled to one vote.
-Each share of Class B common stock is entitled to 16.5 votes and is convertible at any time into ten shares of Class A common stock.
-In addition, each share of Class B common stock will convert automatically into 10 shares of Class A common stock upon any transfer, whether or not for value, except for certain permitted transfers described in our Certificate of Incorporation, including, but not limited to, trusts for the benefit of the stockholder, and partnerships, corporations and other entities owned by the stockholder.
+Each share of Class B common stock is entitled to 16.5 votes and is convertible at any time into 10 shares of Class A common stock.
+In addition, each share of Class B common stock will convert automatically into 10 shares of Class A common stock upon any the death of the holder or transfer, whether or not for value, except for certain permitted transfers described in our Amended and Restated Certificate of Incorporation, as amended, including, but not limited to, trusts for the benefit of the stockholder, and partnerships, corporations and other entities owned by the stockholder.
 Following this offering, the holders of all of our outstanding Class B common stock will hold approximately % of the voting power of our outstanding capital stock.

-The dual-class structure of our common stock as contained in our Amended and Restated Certificate of Incorporation, has the effect of concentrating voting control with those stockholders who hold our Class B common stock after this offering and such Class B holders shall continue to have voting control until they hold under % of the voting power of our outstanding capital stock.
-This ownership will limit or preclude your ability to influence corporate matters, including the election of directors, amendments of our organizational documents, and any merger, consolidation, sale of all or substantially all of our assets, or other major corporate transactions requiring stockholder approval, and that may adversely affect the trading price of our Class A common stock
+The dual-class structure of our common stock as contained in our Amended and Restated Certificate of Incorporation, as amended, has the effect of concentrating voting control with those stockholders who hold our Class B common stock after this offering.
+As of January 25, 2023, there are 1,000,000 shares of our Class B common stock outstanding, representing % of our total voting securities outstanding.
+Such Class B holders shall continue to have voting control until they hold under % of the voting power of our outstanding capital stock, or shares of Class B common stock.
+This ownership will limit or preclude your ability to influence corporate matters, including the election of directors, amendments of our organizational documents, and any merger, consolidation, sale of all or substantially all of our assets, or other major corporate transactions requiring stockholder approval, and that may adversely affect the trading price of our Class A common stock.